Chapter 7 Regression III: categorical independent variables and multiple regression models

 ## 2.358517 2.850675 1.399747 1.057865

-Typically, a VIF larger than 5 or 10 indicates serious problems with collinearity.
+Typically, a VIF greater than 5 (maybe an issue) or 10 (serious issue) indicates problems with collinearity.
 Fox (2008) recommends using the square root of the variance inflation factor:

 ## medv lstat dis chas